-Question: To what extent is the recommendation in the comp plan, and how is it implemented?
+Question: To what extent is the comp plan land uses considered, and how is the Plan implemented?

 A: Policies can be undertaken by the trustees.
-Rezoning requests will be judged against the Plan during the review of the Zoning Commission and then the Trustees.
+Rezoning requests will be considered against the Plan during the rezoning amendment review by the Zoning Commission and Trustees.

-Question: amount of developable acreage?
+Question: What is the amount of developable acreage in the Township?

-A: this number is calculated for each subarea in an appendix.
+A: This number is calculated for each subarea in an appendix.